salesforcecli/plugin-org/messages/create.sandbox.md

 The poll interval (%d seconds) can't be larger that wait (%d in seconds)

+# error.bothIdFlagAndDefFilePropertyAreProvided

+You can't specify both the --source-id and --definition-file flags, and also include the "SourceId" option in the definition file.
+Pick one method of cloning a sandbox and try again.

-# error.bothCloneSourceAreProvided
+# error.bothNameFlagAndDefFilePropertyAreProvided

 You can't specify both the --source-sandbox-name and --definition-file flags, and also include the "SourceSandboxName" option in the definition file.
+Pick one method of cloning a sandbox and try again.

+# error.bothIdFlagAndNameDefFileAreNotAllowed

-Same with the --source-id flag and "SourceId" option.
+You can't specify both the --source-sandbox-name and --definition-file flags, and also include the "SourceId" option in the definition file.
+Same with the --source-id flag and "SourceSandboxName" option.
 Pick one method of cloning a sandbox and try again.